Module Catalogue 2025/26

 Teaching Rationale And Relationship

-This will be taught with a mixture of lectures and seminars, reinforced by some online delivery from external lecturers.
+Module will be taught with a mixture of lectures and seminars, reinforced by external lecturers.

-The aim is to introduce sufficient new material on practical product engineering which, in combination with what has been learned in other modules, provides the basis for selection of a process route for a given product taking into consideration potential for risk minimization.
-Material introduced in lectures is reinforced in tutorials.
-Seminars are used to allow industrial lecturers to deliver case studies to the class to further reinforce learning.
+The aim is to introduce sufficient new material on practical product engineering which, in combination with what has been learned in other modules, provides the basis for selection of a process route for a given product taking into consideration potential for minimization of risks and environmental impact.
+Seminars are used to expose students to latest developments and technological solutions in selected industries to further reinforce learning.

 Reading Lists